Volan4ik/MAI_OOP/README.md

 # MAI_OOP
-Laboratory works on the OOP course at MAI
+OOP Laboratory works on C++ at MAI